Skip to content

 Trench watch, 1917.
 Traces of radium paint are still visible on the hands.

 Antique trench watches may still contain some traces of luminescent paint.
 In most cases, the paint has either been removed, due to health concerns or it has simply flaked away.
-Radium has a half-life of 1600 years, so any traces of paint on the dial or hands remains radioactive and will do for some time to come.
-There is also the danger of inhaling small radioactive particles if the crystal was broken.
+Radium has a half-life of 1600 years, so any traces of paint on the dial or hands remain radioactive and will do so for some time to come.
+There is also the danger of inhaling small radioactive particles if the crystal is broken.

 Related content